Machine to Machine (M2M)

 No Refresh Tokens

 Unlike human-user authentication, where refresh tokens are used to renew access, M2M clients do not use refresh tokens.
-Instead, when the access token expires, the M2M client simply re-authenticates by providing its client ID and secret again.
-This reduces complexity in managing token lifecycles for machines and ensures they can always obtain new tokens without extra steps.
+Instead, when the access token expires, the M2M client re-authenticates by providing its client ID and secret again.
+This reduces complexity in managing token lifecycles for machines and ensures they can always obtain new tokens.

 Client Secret Rotation

-Client secrets can be rotated to improve security, especially if a secret is compromised or outdated.
-You can maintain both a primary and secondary secret, which ensures seamless transitions between credentials during rotation.
+Client secrets can be rotated to remove a secret that has been compromised or as part of a regular rotation schedule.
+You can maintain both a primary and secondary secret simultaneously, which ensures seamless transitions between credentials during rotation.
 The secondary secret can be safely deleted once the rotation is complete.
-Regularly rotating client secrets reduces the risk of unauthorized access and keeps your authentication system resilient.

 Role-Based Access Control